-Clause 6-(Arrest, Custody, etc. of Offenders against Nigerian Law).
+Clause 6-(ARREST, CUSTODY, ETC. OFFENDERS AGAINST NIGERIAN LAW).

 Chief J. M. Udochi (Afenmai): In Clause 6, I beg to move-

 in line 47, page 432, to leave out from "shall" to "period" in line 48.

 This means that I want the words "as soon as practicable after the expiration of that period" to be left out.
 This Clause deals with a member of the visiting forces who is in custody and our law provides that a man can be in custody for 24 hours during which period he should either be given bail or taken to court.
 Here, the clause provides for a period of three days.
 I think that to give this long period for a man to be kept in custody is not proper.